How to configure network load balancers

 lxc network load-balancer edit <network_name> <listen_address>

 This command opens the network load balancer in YAML format for editing.
-You can edit both the general configuration, backend and the port specifications.
+You can edit the general configuration, as well as the backend and port specifications.

 Delete a network load balancer